-On an image below, we see an old representation of the seasons.
+In the image below, we see an old representation of the seasons.
 In the period between 4,700-2,500 BC, the spring equinox was in Taurus, and the autumn one in Scorpio and Aquila (eagle).
 However, Christianity comes from a different time, and the star configuration is still the same as 2,000 years ago.
 The spring equinox is in Pisces, the symbol of Jesus, and the autumn one is in Virgo.

-The Easter, of course, marks the Resurrection of Christ.
+Easter, of course, marks the Resurrection of Christ.
 Therefore, the spring constellations are the crucial elements for our story.

 During spring, the Sun is in the zodiac of Pisces, making them invisible to the naked eye.
 And as the day and night are equal, the first constellation of sunrise and the last constellation of sunset is the one that is opposite to Pisces – Virgo.
 Moreover, Virgo stands next to the constellation Crater.
-The name of this constellation comes from the way the ancients saw it – as a cup or grail.
+The name of this constellation comes from the way the ancients saw it – like a cup or grail.